BDC Hamburger Icon

 Cons of basing decisions on gut instincts

-• It’s easy to confuse intuition with fear: Our bodies can react to fear and similarly show our gut reactions to certain situations and people, so it can be easy to confuse the two sensations.
+• It’s easy to confuse intuition with fear.
+Our body can react to fear and similarly show our gut reactions to certain situations and people, so it can be easy to confuse the two sensations.
 It’s worth taking some time to parse your physical responses to understand if what you’re experiencing is fear or your intuition.

-• It’s possible to make truly horrible decisions based on instinct: While the press typically glorifies successful gut instincts, making a terrible decision by leaving everything to your intuition is possible.
+• It’s possible to make truly horrible decisions based on instinct.
+While the press typically glorifies successful gut instincts, it’s entirely possible to make a terrible decision by leaving everything to your intuition.

 Making business decisions based on hard data